Papurudoragon/bountyforone/README.md

 options:
-  -h, --help            show this help message and exit -u URL, --url URL     Enter the domain name for the target (e.g example.com) -l  --list            runs commands on a list of targets, (this uses output of -s so run that if you dont have that output already)
+  -h, --help            show this help message and exit -u URL, --url URL     Enter the domain name for the target (e.g example.com) -l URL, --list URL           runs commands on a list of targets, (this uses output of -s so run that if you dont have that output already)
   -s, --subdomains      first discover subdomains and/or apex domains (if -ax), then run options against discovered subdomains
   -ls --live-subdomains first discover subdomains then send requests and report on the subdomains that respond back -ax, --apex           Grab apex domains (include this option to also run options against discovered apex domains)